Phala-Network/dstack/README.md

 3. Run `./dstack-vmm -c vmm.toml`

 ⚠️ *Warning: this is for local development, and the kms is not secure, so you should not use it in production.*
-For production, you should follow the [deployment guide](./docs/deployment.md).
+For production, you should follow the [deployment guide](./docs/deployment.md) and read the [security guide](./docs/security-guide/security-guide.md).

 ## Deploy an App
 Open the dstack-vmm webpage [http://localhost:9080](http://localhost:9080)(change the port according to your configuration) on your local machine to deploy a `docker-compose.yaml` file: